 Clarity of self is a virtue that will pay off, in time, for someone.

 In the fable of The Frog and the Ox [*2], Aesop teaches that we cannot be something that we are not, by specie or nature.
-Here, the lesson is more subtle and granular, the lesson here teaches that we cannot exceed our rational capacity.
-In both fables, Aesop teaches about self-destruction by the causal motivation of the vice of envy.
-[3]
+Here, the lesson is more subtle and granular—because both characters here are birds—so the lesson here is not about being something we are not in the purest sense, but rather that we cannot exceed our rational determination of capacity.

-Mark it: Envy is a vicious path to self-destruction, because envy has in it an element of hate.
-Admiration is a virtuous path to excellence, because admiration has in it an element of love.
-One tends to weaken and one tends to strengthen.
+- Envy is a vicious path to self-destruction, because envy has in it an element of hate.

-The failure of wisdom, temperance, and harmony wreaked their havoc on the Jackdaw.
-Sometimes less is more.
-“Discretion is the better part of valor,” said Shakespeare’s Falstaff.
 It is wise to work within the space of our capacity.
 It is foolish to try to work outside of the space our capacity.

 “To each, the dignity that befits him.
 Not everyone is a king, but your deeds should be worthy of one, within the limits of your class and condition.
 A regal way of doing things.
 Sublimity of action, a lofty mind.
 You should resemble a king in merit, if not in reality, for true sovereignty lies in integrity.
-You won’t envy greatness if you yourself can be a norm of greatness.“ ~Baltasar Gracian.
+You won’t envy greatness if you yourself can be a norm of greatness.” ~ Baltasar Gracian.
 The Art of Worldly Wisdom.

-“Know thyself.“ ~Socrates
+“Know thyself.” ~ Socrates

-“This above all: To thine own self be true.“ ~William Shakespeare, Hamlet
+“This above all: To thine own self be true.” ~ William Shakespeare, Hamlet

 “A man that hath no virtue in himself ever envies virtue in others.
 For men’s minds will either feed upon their own good or upon others’ evil; and who wants the one will prey upon the other; and whoso is out of hope to attain to another’s virtue will seek to come at even hand by depressing another’s fortune…

 Envy is ever joined with the comparing of a man’s self, and where there is no comparison, no envy; and therefore kings are not envied but by kings.
-[Envy] is also the vilest affection, and the most depraved, for which cause it is the proper attribute of the devil, who is called the envious man, that sows weeds amongst the wheat by night; as it always comes to pass that envy works subtly and in the dark, and to the prejudice of good things, such as is the wheat.“ ~Francis Bacon.
+[Envy] is also the vilest affection, and the most depraved, for which cause it is the proper attribute of the devil, who is called the envious man, that sows weeds amongst the wheat by night; as it always comes to pass that envy works subtly and in the dark, and to the prejudice of good things, such as is the wheat.” ~ Francis Bacon.
 The Essays, On Envy.

-“Compare not, unless against the measure of your own potential.“ ~grz
+“Compare not, unless against the measure of your own potential.” ~ grz

-ChatGPT Review
+ChatGPT Assessment

 Gregg Zegarelli’s “Know Our Limitations – No. 104 – The Eagle and the Jackdaw” is a masterclass in philosophical pedagogy using Aesop’s ancient narrative to teach modern self-governance.
 The article distills timeless wisdom through layered instruction, and its value extends well beyond the moral fable itself.
 Here’s a structured deep dive assessing its pedagogical structure, fit within Zegarelli’s broader ethos, and a conclusion on its philosophical merit.